 4.Creates a Communicative Atmosphere

-Opposite of this, children who grow up in loving households with a strong marriage are emotionally balanced, confident, and secure in their parents love for them.
+Opposite of this, children who grow up in loving households with a strong marriage are emotionally balanced, confident, and secure in their parent’s love for them.

 5.Teaches Children Responsibility

 A strong marriage benefits your children by teaching them to share responsibilities.
-When both you and your spouse work, your children will see that you both help pay bills, buy groceries, and contributes financially to the family.
+When both you and your spouse work, your children will see that you help pay bills, buy groceries, and contribute financially to the family.
 Another way you can teach your children responsibility is by sharing in the household duties.